eduvpn/documentation/FIREWALL.md

 So when modifying the firewall files, make sure you use the correct protocol and error packet description.
 You can see this in the default firewall as listed above.

-## Debian

-You can find the firewall rules in `/etc/iptables/rules.v4` (IPv4) and `/etc/iptables/rules.v6` (IPv6).

-After making changes, you can restart the firewall using:

-    $ sudo systemctl restart netfilter-persistent

-You can fully disable the firewall if you want to use your own firewall:

-    $ sudo systemctl disable --now netfilter-persistent

 # Improving the Defaults